 Upwork’s mission is to create economic opportunities so people have better lives.
-Key to our mission is that these opportunities should be equally available to all qualified talent.
-For this reason, Upwork does not, and we do not permit users of our platform, to unlawfully discriminate against or harass any member of our community, based on nationality, race, ethnicity, sex, gender, gender identity, sexual orientation, disability, veteran status, marital status, or other similarly protected characteristics.
+Key to our mission is that these opportunities should be equally available to all qualified users.
+For this reason, Upwork does not, and we do not permit users of our platform to unlawfully discriminate against or harass any member of our community, based on nationality, race, ethnicity, sex, gender, gender identity, sexual orientation, disability, veteran status, marital status, or other similarly protected characteristics.

 Our community deserves to be respected and feel included, regardless of their backgrounds or personal characteristics.
 Members should strive to ensure that all others feel welcome and respected.
 We do not permit any language or conduct that is illegal, threatening, prejudiced, hateful, or unlawfully discriminatory or harassing.

-We expect all clients and freelancers to comply at all times with the laws concerning discrimination and harassment.
+We expect all clients and freelancers to comply at all times with laws concerning discrimination and harassment.
 Users may not unlawfully discriminate or harass:

 - When communicating with other Upwork users

 - When outlining eligibility or requirements on job posts

 - When negotiating payment and other contract terms

 - When leaving feedback for users upon conclusion of the project